Come to our Open House

 Does my child have to attend an Oakland Public High School?

 Not necessarily.
-We welcome all rising 8th - 12th grade students who live in or attend school in Oakland.
-(This includes homeschooled children who live in Oakland.)
+We welcome all rising 8th - 12th grade students (this includes homeschooled children as well).

 Do parents volunteer?

 Yes!
-Youth rowing programs are like any high school sport: it succeeds with the help of parents and guardians.
-There are several cool volunteer opportunities, and families will be asked to volunteer when and where they are able.
+Youth rowing programs are like any high school sport: they succeed with the help of parents and guardians.
+There are several excellent volunteer opportunities, and families will be asked to volunteer when and where they can.

 Where is more detailed information?